wallarm/product-documentation/docs/latest/user-guides/rules/regex-rule.md

 ## Partial Disabling of a New Detection Rule

-If the created rule should be partially disabled for a particular branch, this can easily be done by creating the rule *Ignore regular expression* with the following fields:
+If the created rule should be partially disabled for a particular branch, this can easily be done by creating the rule *Disable attack detection by the regular expressions* with the following fields:

 - *Regex ID*: identifiers of the previously created regular expressions that must be ignored.
 - *in this part of request*: indicates the parameter that requires setting up an exception.